 Regarding statutory mergers and tender offers in respect of a Cayman Islands company, the shares subject to an irrevocable commitment will generally count towards the requisite voting thresholds to complete the transaction.
-In the context of a scheme of arrangement, additional consideration should be given to such irrevocable undertakings, which may, in certain instances, be construed as creating a separate class of shares and requiring a separate vote in respect of the relevant shareholders.
+Irrevocable commitments to vote may also be utilised in the context of a scheme of arrangement, provided they are clearly disclosed and (subject to certain exceptions) do not confer additional rights on those giving the commitment.
+However, in a scheme context, careful consideration should be given to whether insiders and/or bidder affiliates can or should vote in any event (including in light of any relevant listing rules), as that may create issues when it comes to having the scheme approved by the court.